2sic/2sxc-docs/2sxc Docs Generator/api/dot-net/ToSic.Eav/DataSources/OwnerFilter.md

 You will typically use the **OwnerFilter** in scenarios where users create their own data, and should only see/edit items which they own (usually in combination with security settings, which only allow the owner to modify their own items).

-## How to use with the Visual Query
+## How to use with the VisualQuery
-When using the [Visual Query](xref:ToSic.Eav.DataSources.Queries.VisualQueryAttribute) you can just drag it into your query.
+When using the  [VisualQuery](xref:Basics.Query.VisualQuery.Index)  you can just drag it into your query.
 You must then edit the settings once - and usually you will use the recommended prefilled-form.
 But you can also do something different.
 This is what it usually looks like:

 <img src="./assets/ownerfilter-configured.png" width="100%" class="full-width">